monopole/snt/basics/buildAServer.md

 The server serves a simple web page whose appearance is influenced by flags and shell env variables.

-Additionally, to demo rollouts and rollbacks, there will be multiple versions of the binary.
-The version will also appear on the served web page.
+To demo rollouts and rollbacks, there will be multiple versions of the binary, with the version appearing on the served web page.

 <!-- @defineEnv -->